Sausage and Goat Cheese FrittataRecipe posted in: Breakfast

 To make this sausage frittata, preheat your oven to 350 degrees and grease up a baking dish.
 In a large bowl, whisk together 12 large eggs, three tablespoons of heavy cream, salt and pepper.
 Once combined and fluffy, add three ounces of goat cheese and fold the mixture together gently.
 Set aside the eggs and prepare your sausage by removing the casings.
 Heat a large skillet over medium heat, add the sausage links and use a spatula to break up the sausage as it is cooking.
 Once the sausage is no longer pink, move it from the pan onto a paper towel-covered plate to absorb any extra fat.

 Using the same skillet that was used to prepare your sausage, cook one pint of sliced portobello mushrooms until they’re soft.
 Set them aside while you sauté four cups of baby spinach until wilted.
 After the vegetables and sausage have cooled for a few minutes, gently stir them into the egg mixture.
 Pour the mixture into the prepared baking dish and sprinkle one ounce of goat cheese on top.
 Bake for about 25 minutes until the eggs are puffed and appear cooked.
 The center of the frittata should slightly wiggle if you gently shake the pan.
 Remove the frittata from the oven and place on a cooling rack to cool down.
 Garnish with herbs, slice with a knife and enjoy this healthy breakfast.
+One serving of this Sausage and Goat Cheese Frittata contains just 180 calories.

 Healthy hacks: The best part about this frittata recipe is that it’s extremely versatile!
 If you don’t like mushrooms or spinach, simply swap them out with other non-starchy veggies that you enjoy.
 Sliced cherry tomatoes, onions and roasted bell peppers would be delicious substitutes.
 You can also feel free to switch up the type of sausage or cheese that you use.
 Swap in chicken or turkey sausage and replace the goat cheese with mozzarella or pepper jack.
 The possibilities are endless with this low-carb breakfast!